 Anticipated absences should be reported to the employee's supervisor (or designated representative) by the start of the work period if not earlier.
 Employees with unreported absences may be denied pay for work hours missed and be subject to disciplinary action.
 Employees who take Sick Leave should also notify their supervisor of their ability to work their next scheduled workday.
-Employees who are off three (3) or more days must provide a doctor's note.
+Supervisors may ask for a doctor's note of any employee who has been off three (3) or more days.